|

 sense.
 What is good for heifers is good for humans.
 I vote for

-a bovine diet.
 Raspberry leaves are rich in magnesium and have a long tradition of uterine

 usefulness.
 I have seen raspberry leaf tea reduce pregnancy problems